taytayfujif/aws-photo-bucket/README.md

          - index.html
          - styles.css
          - app.js
-     - handler.js (will generate when you create Serverless template/boilerplate)
+     - handler.js (will generate when you create Serverless boilerplate)
-     - serverless.yml (will generate when you create Serverless template/boilerplate)
+     - serverless.yml (will generate when you create Serverless boilerplate)
-     - package.json
+     - package.json (npm init --yes)
  - Import jQuery library.
  - Do a sanity check in browser.
  - Check if you have AWS CLI and Serverless installed.
  - Configure your AWS CLI with your given credentials.
- - Create Serverless template/boilerplate `aws-nodejs`.
+ - Create Serverless boilerplate `aws-nodejs`.

 ## Tasks
 You will be creating a Lambda function that makes a request to a public S3 bucket that is full of random images.
-From there, you will be creating a client side scripts to render the images when your Lambda function is executed.
+From there, you will be creating a client-side scripts to render the images when your Lambda function is executed.

 ## Steps
 1. Build AWS Lambda function that makes a request to the public API bucket `photo-bucket-tmp-prjct`.